Samchijoy/inventory-management-system-showcase/README.md

 ## 👤 My Role

 Designed and developed the system architecture, database structure, and deployment workflow.
-Responsible for implementing business logic and integrating frontend with backend services.
+Implemented core business logic and integrated frontend with backend services using Supabase.

 ---